 Clients call her Angel of the Outlaws.
 Ruby Dark is a brash, tough, fifty-year-old red-haired Lamborghini-driving woman who runs a successful bail bond business in Denver.
-BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business after the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.
+BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business following the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.

 Clients call her Angel of the Outlaws.
 Ruby Dark is a brash, tough, fifty-year-old red-haired Lamborghini-driving woman who runs a successful bail bond business in Denver.
-BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business after the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.
+BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business following the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.

 Detective Morgan Reed looked at the body sprawled face down in the gloomy parking lot, fresh blood puddled near the victim’s head.
 Male.
 Like Reed, well over six feet.
 But older, with gray hair.
 And wealthier.
 Definitely wealthier.
 Dressed in a gray suit that would have cost the detective a month’s salary.